ValeP314/pp4-future-home/README.md

 # Future Home

-Welcome to Future Home, the website that will allow you to browse and find your perfect home!
+Welcome to Future Home, the website that will allow you to browse and find your dream house!

-Site viewers can view the home page, the list of listings and access the details of each listing, in order to get an idea of the content of the website.
-They can connect through the social media located in the footer.
-They can also sign up to the site through the registration form.
+Site viewers can access the home page, in order to get an idea of the content of the website.
+They are able to easily gaze at the list of listings and view the details of each listing. if they wish to like listings, ask questions or book viewings, they can also sign up to the site through the registration form.
+Lastly, they can connect through the social media located in the footer.

-Registered Site Users can also like/unlike listing, ask questions related to the individual listing and book viewings.
+Registered Site Users can like/unlike listing, ask questions related to the individual listing and book viewings.

 Questions and booking need to be approved by the Site Admin.
 The admin can also create, update and delete listing, and reply to the Site users questions.

 ![Future Home](mockup)